NullDefault/beeSim/README.md

 - Bees search and harvest nectar from nearby flowers, using it to feed themselves and expand the hive.
 ### Setup
 Clone the repository, install the needed libraries if you have to and then run main.
+### UI Guide
+Click on the honeycomb button in the bottom right corner to bring up the main menu.
+Clicking on individual hives highlights them, their bees, their known flowers and displays how much nectar the hive has and the number of scouts and workers.
 ### Screenshots
 ![Screenshot 1](./screenshots/screenshot1.png)
 ![Screenshot 2](./screenshots/screenshot2.png)